VulcanJS/vulcan-docs/source/mutations.md

 this.props.addEmailNewsletter({email: 'foo@bar.com'})
 ```

-## Boilerplate Mutations
+## Mutators

-Vulcan features three standard `newMutation`, `editMutation`, and `removeMutation` mutations that are in essence thin wrappers around the standard Mongo `insert`, `update`, and `remove`.
+A **mutator** is the function that actually does the work of mutating data on your server.
+As opposed to the *mutation*, which is usually a fairly light function called directly through your GraphQL API, a *mutator* will take care of the heavy lifting, including validation, callbacks, etc., and should be written in such a way that it can be called from anywhere: a GraphQL API, a REST API, from the server directly, etc.

-Note that in the context of this section, “mutation” refers to the function that performs the actual server-side database operation, and not to the [GraphQL mutations](mutations.html).
+Vulcan features three standard `newMutator`, `editMutator`, and `removeMutator` mutators that are in essence thin wrappers around the standard Mongo `insert`, `update`, and `remove`.

 These mutation functions should be defined *outside* your GraphQL mutation resolvers, so that you're able to call them from outside a GraphQL context (for example, to seed your database through a server script).